wilkelab/Opfi/README.md

 Operon Analyzer filters results from Gene Finder, and identifies promising candidate operons according to a given set of criteria.
 It also contains some tools for visualizing candidates and performing basic statistics.

+Please note that the use of the word "operon" throughout this library is somewhat of an artifact from early development.
+At this time, Opfi does not predict whether a candidate system represents a true operon, that is, a set of genes under the control of a single promoter.
+Although a candidate gene cluster may certainly qualify as an operon, it is currently up to the user to make that distinction.

 ## Analysis

 The analysis module provides tools to identify operons that conform to certain rules, such as requiring that they contain a certain gene, or that two genes are within a given distance of each other (the full list is given below).
 CSV output is written to stdout, which identifies the outcome of the analysis for each putative operon.